priyamDalmia/1kind-test/README.md

 1. Create, host and launch a postgresql database on AWS.
 2. Build a small python app to populate the database with articles scrapped from the web.

+# Getting Started.

+# Running the code.

+1. Populate the *config.yaml* file with the credentails provided.
+Once that is completed, run the commands `python3 tests/test_remote_connection.py`.
+The output should confirm that a succesfull connection has been established.
+2.